zeplin/zeplin-extension-documentation/tutorial.md

 ### Available functions

 Displaying code snippets in the project's local styleguide or shared styleguides is pretty straightforward as well.
-Similar to the `layer` function, you can implement `colors`, `textStyles` and `comment` functions.
+Similar to the `layer` function, you can implement `colors` and `textStyles` functions.

 You can also implement `screen` or `component` functions to display snippets from screens and components.